jeremyfelt/multisite-notes/network-classification.md

 	* Could benefit from a less confusing `is_single_site()` or `is_installing_network()` or something.
 1. Determine which network step should fire on the initial page load.
 	* Applicable to both closed and open networks.

+## wp-admin/network/about.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/admin.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/credits.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/edit.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/freedoms.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/index.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/plugin-editor.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/plugin-install.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/plugins.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/profile.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/settings.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/setup.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/site-info.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/site-new.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/site-settings.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/site-themes.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/site-users.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/sites.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/theme-editor.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/theme-install.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/themes.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/update-core.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/update.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/upgrade.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/user-edit.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/user-new.php

+1. Used only to redirect if multisite is not enabled.

+## wp-admin/network/users.php

+1. Used only to redirect if multisite is not enabled.